kkbankol-ibm/serverless-language-translation/README.md

 - Trigger associated with topic forwards message payload/language to translator action.
 - Translator action passes message payload through a loop, where each item is a language that the original message will be translated to.
 After translation is complete, another trigger will be fired, which kicks off two other "publish" actions simultaneously.
 - One action publishes results to all MQTT clients
-- The other action looks up SMS subscriber numbers/language in Redis and sends them the result via Twilio.
+- The other action looks up SMS subscriber numbers/language in DB2 and sends them the result via Twilio.

 <!-- Restrictions: